 — Educator Edmund

 Thank you for sharing your experiences with us, Alicia and Isaac.
 Hearing about your growing passion for coding certainly warms our Educators’ hearts – and our readers’ too!

 The Khong siblings’ coding journey is an example of how childhood interest, when nurtured, can blossom into a useful new skill.
 Through the shared learning experience of coding, their bond has become stronger than ever!

-Isaac Khong began his journey at Coding Lab with our App Inventor and Python Junior courses in 2020 – and is now progressing through our S200 Advanced Electives (for ages 13 to 18).
-Isaac, who turns 12 this year, won the Social Impact Award in our International Coding Showcase 2020 and Judges’ Choice (Most Innovative) in our International Coding Showcase 2021.
+Isaac Khong began his journey at Coding Lab with our App Inventor and Python Junior courses in 2020 – and progressed through our S200 Advanced Electives (for ages 13 to 18) by the time he was 12.
+Isaac was awarded the Social Impact Award in our International Coding Showcase 2020 and Judges’ Choice (Most Innovative) in our International Coding Showcase 2021.

-Alicia Khong’s first coding class was Scratch One in August 2020, and she got to hone her coding capabilities in our Young Computer Scientists.
+Alicia Khong’s first coding class was Scratch One in 2020, and she got to hone her coding capabilities in our Young Computer Scientists.
 She’s now delving into App Inventor!
-Alicia, who turns 10 this year, won the People’s Choice Award in our International Coding Showcase 2020 and Judges’ Choice (Best Design) in our International Coding Showcase 2021.
+Alicia, 10, was awarded the People’s Choice Award in our International Coding Showcase 2020 and Judges’ Choice (Best Design) in our International Coding Showcase 2021.

 Our #CodingLabStudents series features our ambitious students and their ongoing coding journeys – be it the budding coder or advanced Python Pro, we appreciate each and every single one’s efforts as they progress to greater heights. 🌱

 Coding Lab offers an award-winning curriculum specially for ages 5 to 18 – check out our courses to begin your own coding journey today!